 Theoretically, the interest of a real estate agent is the same as yours: selling it at the highest possible price.

-However the amount of commission the agent would earn for selling your house at a 10% higher price is not much as compared to how much time they can save by closing the deal quickly and moving on to the next house.
+However, the amount of commission the agent would earn for selling your house at a 10% higher price is not much compared to how much time they can save by closing the deal quickly and moving on to the next house.

-Indeed data shows that when real estate agents sell their own houses, they keep it on the market longer to wait for a good offer.
+Indeed data shows that when real estate agents sell their own houses, they keep them on the market longer to wait for a good offer.

-Levitt and Dubner explain how people in possession of specific knowledge can use our relative ignorance to cheat us or overcharge us.
+Levitt and Dubner explain how people in possession of specific knowledge can use our relative ignorance to cheat or overcharge us.

 But also a car salesman can take the role of an expert when for example he leverages our fear saying that a cheaper model is “not so safe”.

 When you feel someone is trying to play on your fears always delay decisions.

-And then ask a second opinion or research.
+And then ask for a second opinion or research.
 The Internet is a God-send gift here in helping reduce the information disparity.

-In the nineties, the prices for life insurance policies fell dramatically.
+In the nineties, the prices of life insurance policies fell dramatically.
 Why was that?
 The author says it’s because people were suddenly able to quickly compare prices.

 Similarly, if you want to buy a house these days you can easily go online and look at the prices and you don’t need to trust the real estate agent.

 Why do cars lose as much as a quarter of their value the day after they have been bought?

 The author says it’s because of the asymmetry of information.